Perkins Observatory

 Perkins is also distinguished for having once published an astronomy magazine called The Telescope.
 Started in 1932, that magazine merged in 1941 with another called The Sky to become Sky & Telescope, a magazine known and loved by many astronomers today.

 Perkins Observatory serves thousands of guests each year.
-It is the only place in central Ohio which allows members of the general public to look through a large telescope out into the wonders of the universe.
+It is the only place in central Ohio which allows members of the general public to look through a large telescope to view the wonders of the universe.